General MIDI Level 2: Program and bank change events

 General MIDI 2 compatible synthesizers access all of the 256 instruments by setting cc#0 (Bank Select MSB) to 121 and using cc#32 (Bank Select LSB) to select the variation bank before a Program Change.
 Variation bank 0 contains the full GM — that is, General MIDI 1 — sound set.
-Variations using other bank numbers are new to General MIDI 2, and correspond to variation sounds introduced in Roland GS.
+Variations using other bank numbers are new to General MIDI 2, and correspond to variation sounds introduced in Roland GS and Yamaha XG.